Code-Institute-Submissions/WAY/README.md

 * Everybody at Slack for their support, tips and humor, especially tutors Tim, Roman and Kevin.

+**Personal note**

+These are trying times...
+During this project I had some major life events, not to mention, the whole COVID-19 pandemic which has touched us all.

+I have never had so much things going on that have impacted me in ways I didnt expected.
+A move, some serious illness and other stuff, have forced me to make some tough decisions and really focus on what matters most.
+Code Institute has been invaluable in attaining this, so a MASSIVE thank you!

 **Site for educational purposes only!**